 Reminders for Housing Counselors

-All HUD participating housing counseling agencies impacted by recent disasters are encouraged to review the following Housing Counseling disaster resources on the HUD Exchange:
+All HUD participating housing counseling agencies impacted by recent disasters are encouraged to review the following Housing Counseling disaster resources:

 - Disaster and Emergency News and Resources for Housing Counselors

 - Housing Counseling Disaster Recovery and Emergency Preparedness Resource Collection